noshitsherlock/umbraco-angular/README.md

 The project is all about using umbraco CMS only for content and consuming it from a different site built in what ever technique of choice.
 More than once have I come across the situation where I wan't to (or have to) use a different frontend than the one that comes with umbraco.

-I recently worked on a project that used nopcommerce (http://nopcommerce.com/) as the e-commerce platform.
-Since nopcommerce is a commerce solution it does not contain any good CMS support and in todays market you have to very dynamic and change all the time so some kind of CMS is a must!
-Or else, you are doing it wrong ;)

 Below you can read about the following.
 Creating a simple application with angularjs.
 Setting up the application with the UmbracoAngular provider.

 I have also included the entire UmbracoApiController that I use to extract data from umbraco.
 I have based my example on a new umbraco 7.0.4 installation